 - Final Surge: Track your progress using your device, receive daily workout notifications, a drag and drop calendar for easy modifications, lifetime access to the plan, and more!

-- Purchase running plan directly on Final Surge for a one-time fee of $24.99 here.
+Purchase our 50k ultramarathon running plan on Final Surge for a one-time fee of $29.99 per plan here.
+Digitally track your progress from start to finish of the training program.

 Our 50k training plan is 24 weeks in duration and focuses primarily on helping you get to the finish line of your ultramarathon.
 We use training cycles of three weeks hard, and one week easy to allow for recovery and help prevent overuse injuries or burnout.
 Three weeks of hard training followed by a recovery week provide physical and mental adaptation to training stresses for a 50k.
 You may find that you need to work in shorter or longer training cycles, and we address that in our “Modifying the Running Plan” section in this 50k training guide.